emu-sh/.oh-my-comma/README.md

 emu update
 ```

-This will essentially perform a git pull and replace all current files in the `/data/community/.oh-my-comma` directory with new ones, if an update is available.
+This will essentially perform a git pull and replace all current files in the `/data/community/.oh-my-comma` directory with new ones, if an update is available, as well as check the integrity of the files that must remain elsewhere on the filesystem such as the .bashrc and powerline configs

 ---
 Read the README for <https://github.com/b-ryan/powerline-shell.> You will need to [install the fonts for your terminal](https://github.com/powerline/fonts)